Home » MSN Trending » 8 Tough Stains You Can Remove With What’s in Your Kitchen

 Photo Credit Canva Pro Stock Image

-Apply a mixture of baking soda and water to the stain and let it sit before washing.
+Apply a baking soda and water mixture to the stain, then let it sit before washing.
 The gentle abrasion helps lift the pigment.

 Chocolate